-At June 30, 2022, the University reported a liability/(asset) for its proportionate share of the net OPEB liability/(asset) of STRS Ohio/OPERS.
-For June 30, 2022, the net OPEB liability/(asset) was measured as of June 30, 2021 for STRS Ohio and December 31, 2021 for the OPERS plan.
-For June 30, 2021, the net OPEB liability/(asset) was measured as of June 30, 2020 for STRS Ohio and December 31, 2020 for the OPERS plan.
-The total OPEB liability/(asset) used to calculate the net OPEB liability/(asset) was determined by an actuarial valuation as of those dates, except OPERS which used an actuarial valuation dated December 31, 2020 and 2019, respectively, rolled forward to the measurement date by incorporating the expected value of health care cost accruals, the actual health care payments, and interest accruals during the year for the defined benefit health care plans.
+At June 30, 2023, the University reported a liability/(asset) for its proportionate share of the net OPEB liability/(asset) of STRS Ohio/OPERS.
+For June 30, 2023, the net OPEB liability/(asset) was measured as of June 30, 2022 for STRS Ohio and December 31, 2022 for the OPERS plan.
+For June 30, 2022, the net OPEB liability/(asset) was measured as of June 30, 2021 for STRS Ohio and December 31, 2021 for the OPEB liability/(asset) was measured as of June 31, 2021 for the OPERS plan.
+The total OPEB liability/(asset) used to calculate the net OPEB liability/(asset) was determined by an actuarial valuation as of those dates, except OPERS which used an actuarial valuation dated December 31, 2021 and 2020, respectively, rolled forward to the measurement date by incorporating the expected value of health care cost accruals, the actual health care payments, and interest accruals during the year for the defined benefit health care plans.